 Yearly catches of small (less than 3.2 kg) yellowfin tuna in numbers have ranged around 60-75% of purse seine catches and about 40-80% of baitboat catches since 2000, occurring primarily in the equatorial fisheries.
 The generally declining trends in average weight may still be a cause for concern.
 Minimum size limits for yellowfin tuna have been shown to be ineffective by themselves, due to difficulties related to the multi-species nature of the fishery.
-Yield-per-recruit analyses, the results of which are strongly dependent upon the natural mortality vector assumed, have indicated that reductions in fishing mortality on fish less than 3.2 kg could result in gains in yield-per-recruit and modest gains in spawning biomass-per-recruit.
-The protection of juvenile tunas may therefore be important and alternative approaches to minimum size regulations to accomplish this should be studied.
-Evaluations have been conducted on the relative impact of effective effort restrictions on individual fisheries in terms of yield per recruit and spawning biomass per recruit and are presented in the Report of the 2009 Inter-sessional Meeting of the Tropical Tuna Species Group [SCRS/2009/011].
+Yield-per-recruit analyses, the results of which are strongly dependent upon the natural mortality vector assumed, have indicated that reductions in fishing mortality on fish less than 3.2 kg could result in gains in yield-per-recruit and alternative approaches to minimum size regulations to accomplish this should be studied.
+Evaluations have been conducted on the relative impact of effective effort restrictions on individual fisheries in terms of yield per recruit and spawning biomass per recruit and are presented in the Report of the 2009 Inter-sessional Meeting of the Tropical Tuna Species Group (SCRS/2009/011).